 Like other kinds of dogs, the lazy ones are a true blessing that gives you unconditional love.
 Despite their lazy tendencies, these dogs never shirk when showering their humans with love and affection.

-As an owner of a lazy dog, it becomes your responsibility to make sure you motivate your dog to get some daily exercise, so your coach potato stays fit and healthy.
+As the owner of a lazy dog, you must motivate your dog to exercise daily so your coach potato stays fit and healthy.